For Potential Emerging Scholars Mentors

 - Include them in research group meetings, if applicable

-- Meet with them on a regular basis to discuss their progress and performance on the project
+- Meet with them on a weekly basis to discuss their progress and performance on the project

 - Engage them in conversations about their current academic experiences and their career interests